 The adapter rings are available from 37mm – 86mm for the 100mm Filter Holder and 37mm – 67mm for the 75mm Filter Holder.

 Below is the price of the Urth Square Filter Holder, Adapter Ring, and CPL Filter at the time of writing.
-Click on the product links or the banner below and use the discount code ‘widescenes‘ to receive a 15% discount off these prices –
+To purchase, click on the product links or the banner below and use the discount code ‘widescenes‘ to receive a 15% discount on these prices –

 Urth 100mm Square Filter Holder

 AUD$99.00 / USD$80.00 / CAD$99.00 / GBP£55.00 / Euro€65.00